Greening-Seattle/Visualization/README.md

 - Zip codes were chosen as the geographic level to examine because it exists as an intermediate level, minimizing the tradeoff between minimal features in smaller regions and inability to see broader trends in the data sets with  city-wide view.

-- The primary intended users are Seattle Residents or local officials who want to understand and predict the effects of population growth and local transit infrastructure on traffic flow.[Use case graphic](brendanbutler.github.com/Greening-Seattle/Prediction/img/Slide1.jpg)
+- The primary intended users are Seattle Residents or local officials who want to understand and predict the effects of population growth and local transit infrastructure on traffic flow.

 ## Visualization Use Cases: